bee-browser/bee/libs/jsparser/src/parser/README.md

 module.

-Supplemental syntax and static semantics defined in the ECMA-262 specification are not processed in the parser.
+Supplemental syntax and static semantics defined in the ECMA-262 specification are not processed in the this module.
 For example, the `CoverParenthesizedExpressionAndArrowParameterList` may produce an empty parenthesized expression `()` but it's not allowed in the `PrimaryExpression`.
 This must be handled as a syntax error in the caller side.
+This is done in the `syntax` module.

 ## TODO